 By Sandy Baker

-Families play a role in addiction recovery.
+Families play an important role in addiction recovery.

 When a spouse, child, or parent uses drugs, his or her actions impact the entire family.
 As a result, treatment for overcoming addiction should focus on the entire family unit.
 Each person needs support, understanding, and guidance.